Urela/DriveForever/README.md

 ## THIS HAS NOT BEEN TESTED, I NEED TO OPTIMIZE THIS,  ITS A MVP!!!!!

 ## Usage
-The environment is built on rtgym realtime gym, which allows us to sync realtime action with frames (states) and their rewards. *is to elastically constrain the times at which actions are sent and observations are retrieved, in a way that is transparent to the user* -https://github.com/yannbouteiller/rtgym
+The environment is continous and such environment can change without the agent interacting with the environment.
+To apply RL agents we need to force the environment is become a Markovian process.
+Or else the agent will start creating conspiracy theories.
+The environment is built on rtgym realtime gym, which * elastically constrain the times at which actions are sent and observations are retrieved, in a way that is transparent to the user* -https://github.com/yannbouteiller/rtgym

 Import the envirnoment
 ```python